Expected Tight Bounds for Robust Training: Introduction

-\textbf{Contributions.~~} Our contributions are three-fold. (\textbf{i}) We propose new bounds for the block of layers composed of an affine layer, followed by a ReLU, followed by another affine layer.
-We prove that these bounds are in expectation, under a distribution of network parameters, supersets to the true bounds of this block.
-Moreover, we prove that these bounds are much tighter, in expectation will be formalized later) than the IBP bounds \citep{gowal2018effectiveness} generated by propagating the input bounds through every layer in the block.
-Our bounds get even tighter as the number of hidden nodes in the first affine layer increases. (\textbf{ii}) We show a practical and efficient approach to propagate our bounds (for the block of layers) through blocks (not through individual layers) of a deep network, thus resulting in magnitudes tighter output bounds compared to IBP. (\textbf{iii}) We conduct experiments on synthetic networks and on real networks, to verify the theory, as well as the factors of improvement over IBP.
-Due to the tightness of our proposed expected bounds, we show that with a simple standard training procedure, large/deep networks can be robustly trained on both MNIST \citep{lecun1998mnist} and CIFAR10 \citep{krizhevsky2009learning} achieving state-of-art robustness-accuracy trade-off compared to IBP.
-In other words, we can consistently improve robustness by significant margins with minimal effect on test accuracy as compared to IBP.
+We study the output bounds of the block in the form of Affine-ReLU-Affine in expectation over a distribution of network parameters.
+We prove that our bounds (ETB) are, in expectation, supersets to the true bounds of this block and much tighter than IBP bounds \citep{gowal2018effectiveness}.
+We conduct experiments on synthetic and on real networks, to verify the theory, as well as the factors of improvement over IBP.
+Additionally, we show a practically-efficient approach to propagating our blockwise bounds through a composition of blocks constituting a deep network; thus, resulting in magnitudes tighter output bounds compared to IBP.
+Due to the tightness of our proposed expected bounds, we show that with a simple standard training procedure, large deep networks can be robustly trained on both MNIST \citep{lecun1998mnist} and CIFAR10 \citep{krizhevsky2009learning} achieving state-of-art robustness-accuracy trade-off compared to IBP.
+In other words, we can consistently improve robustness with minimal effect on test accuracy as compared to IBP.